v8/v8.dev/src/blog/webassembly-browser-preview.md

 date: 2016-10-31 13:33:37
 tags:
   - WebAssembly
+description: 'WebAssembly or Wasm is a new runtime and compilation target for the web, now available behind a flag in Chrome Canary!'
 ---
 Today we’re happy to announce, in tandem with [Firefox](https://hacks.mozilla.org/2016/10/webassembly-browser-preview) and [Edge](https://blogs.windows.com/msedgedev/2016/10/31/webassembly-browser-preview/), a WebAssembly browser preview.
-[WebAssembly](http://webassembly.org/) or wasm is a new runtime and compilation target for the web, designed by collaborators from Google, Mozilla, Microsoft, Apple, and the [W3C WebAssembly Community Group](https://www.w3.org/community/webassembly/).
+[WebAssembly](http://webassembly.org/) or Wasm is a new runtime and compilation target for the web, designed by collaborators from Google, Mozilla, Microsoft, Apple, and the [W3C WebAssembly Community Group](https://www.w3.org/community/webassembly/).

 ## What does this milestone mark?